heptarch/heptarch.github.io/drafts/demon.md

  <font size="-0.2">
 <b>A Unified Dynamical Theory of Gravitational and Electromagnetic Fields</b> <br>

-Maxwell's treatise of 1864 sought to explain the mutual influence of charged or magnetised bodies at a distance by the hypothesis of an electromagnetic field.
-I will essay the method of fields for Newtonian gravity, which not only provides a medium by which massive objects may act reciprocally upon one another when separated, but by the supposition of an additional spatial dimension (cf. Möbius, Riemann, Hamilton &c), furnishes a mechanism which interrelates gravity and electromagnetism...
+Maxwell's treatise of 1864 explained the mutual influence of charged or magnetised bodies at a distance by hypothesising an electromagnetic field.
+I will use adapt this method to Newton's law of gravity, which not only provides a medium for massive objects tp act reciprocally upon one another without action at a distance, but by supposing an additional spatial dimension (cf. Möbius, Riemann, Hamilton &c), furnishes a mechanism to unify gravity and electromagnetism...
 </font>
 </div>
 The talk is gibberish to the Duke.
 The play of symbols, the